Table of Contents

 Rehab costs can vary depending on how long you will be in treatment and if there are additional fees for things like:

-It’s also important to know that some facilities offer payment plans so it doesn’t have an impact on decisions about how much does rehab cost.
+It’s also important to know that some facilities offer payment plans so it doesn’t have an impact on decisions about how much rehab costs.

 The first level of care is typically detox which can last a few days to a week (or more).
 This type of program may also be referred to as medical detox because it’s medically supervised by doctors, nurses, and other trained staff members.
 Detoxification can cost about $600-$1,000 a day.